Chat

 calamitan

-calamitananswered grow question a year ago
+calamitananswered grow question 2 years ago

 @Growing Grannie that’s actually a great point, where I live is basically a giant iron mine in Michigan’s Upper Peninsula!
 I’m gonna consider investing in a test.